 Rodents and other animals seek shelter from harsh winters and will often start to inhabit a covered air conditioner.
 This can lead to secondary problems like chewed electrical wires and un-insulated Freon lines due to the rodents stripping them to make a nest.

-Mold and Mildew Can Grow Inside, if You Cover Your Air Conditioner in the Winter.
+2. Mold and Mildew Can Grow Inside, if You Cover Your Air Conditioner in the Winter.

 Mold can accumulate in the spring months before the air conditioner is uncovered due to the increased moisture inside.
 Your air conditioner is made to be open to the air.
 Covering your air conditioner will block proper air flow which can lead to mold growth on your evaporator coils.
 While mold growing outside of your home is not detrimental to your health the way that it is inside of your house, it can block proper airflow through your coils and decrease your air conditioner’s efficiency.
 For more information, try: How Do You Prevent Mold?